Save

 My sister and I loved to toss the sliced berries with a few spoonfuls of sugar and watch as the natural juices accumulated into a rosy syrup.
-The texture of the modestly sweet shortcake was light and somewhere between a scone and actual cake.
+The texture of the modestly sweet shortcake was light and somewhere between a scone and an actual cake.

-The thing that might seem really strange to some is that my family enjoyed this meal for dinner-not as dessert but as the main course!
+The thing that might seem really strange to some is that my family enjoyed this meal for dinner-not as dessert, but as the main course!
 In the fall, we served apple dumplings in similar fashion.

 When I got married, however, I realized that not every family shared this dessert-for-dinner tradition.
-When I made strawberry shortcake for the first time as a newlywed, my husband actually thought I was kidding and looked in the oven where he was sure he’d find the real dinner hiding!
+When I made strawberry shortcake for the first time as a newlywed, my husband actually thought I was kidding and even looked in the oven where he was sure he’d find the real dinner hiding!

 While this classic recipe is traditionally served as dessert, my family has long enjoyed it for the occasional dinner when local strawberries are in season.
-Served with milk or yogurt, it's great for breakfast, too!
+Served with milk or yogurt, it's great for breakfast, too!Save

 The following shortcake is my mom’s classic recipe.
 It’s easy, completely delicious, and allows for a store-bought shortcut in the form of Bisquick.

 For those who need it, the company sells a spot-on gluten-free option.
 And happily, if you don’t have either on hand, I have a spot-on Homemade Bisquick Mix, which you can quickly whip up at home using all-purpose or gluten-free flour.
+The remaining few ingredients are pantry staples.

 Not too sweet, this shortcake allows the strawberries to shine.
 Desired level of sweetness can be adjusted to taste via an extra sprinkle of sugar on top.